avaneev/biteopt/README.md

 also reduce the number of optimization attempts by the same number.
 In practice, the chance to find a global optimum is increased even more considerably with this "deep" strategy.

+## Notes ##

+Strategy's hyper-parameters (probabilities) were pre-selected and should not be changed.

+It is usually necessary to run the optimization process several times with different random seeds since the process may get stuck in a local minimum.
+Running 10 times is a minimal general requirement.
+This strategy is hugely probabilistic and it depends on its initial state, which is selected randomly.
+In most cases it is more efficient to rerun the optimization with a new random seed than to wait for the optimization process to converge.
+Based on the results of optimization of the test corpus, for 2-dimensional functions it is reasonable to expect convergence in 1000 iterations (in a successful attempt), for 10-dimensional functions it is reasonable to expect convergence in 5000 iterations (harder functions may require more iterations to converge).
+Most classic 2-dimensional problems converge in 400 iterations or less, at 1e-6 precision.

 ## Limitations ##